-Item Quantity Description □ Sleeping bag 1 Minimum temperature rating of 15-39 degrees F (no down) □ Sleeping pad (recommended) 1 A lightweight, foam pad to sleep on when camping.
-Helps insulate you from the ground.
-Sleeping Bag Stuff Sack 1 A small bag to carry your sleeping bag in.
-Will generally be included with your sleeping bag when you buy it. \Box Large Duffel Bag (60-90 liter) 1 You will use this to store all of your gear and clothes □ Backpacking Style Backpack (60- 1 Must be a pack designed for overnight hiking trips 80 liter) (recommended) \Box Day Pack (25-35 liter) 1 A lightweight backpack (preferably with a waist strap) that can be used to carry daily gear such as extra layers, sunscreen or a camera (optional) \Box Compression Stuff Sacks 2-3 Medium (10-15 liter) and larger (20-22 liter) (optional) \Box Mess Kit (recommend for 1 Small Tupperware bowl with lid, cup/mug with lid, Spoon that expedition staff) fits in bowl Pocket Knife/Small Multi Tool 1 Must be folding.
-Does not have to be a multi tool \Box Bathroom Kit (that can hang on 1 liquid bottle shampoo, body soap, toothpaste, Toothbrush a hook / sit flat on a shelf) □ Crazy Creek camp chair 1 This is a common camp item (optional) 🗆 Rag/Bandana 2 Multipurpose use for cleaning hands, face, dishes □ Waterproof Bag Liner (optional) 3 Plastic Contractor trash bags, gear dry, helpful for campouts □ Waterproof Bag Liner 1 Plastic grocery bag to store muddy clothes 1 Responsible.
-Insect Repellent 1 Can be a lifesaver □ Sunglasses 1 Protect those eyes! \Box Sun hat 1 Baseball caps or bucket hat \Box Camp Towel (expeditions staff) 1 Lightweight, quick dry travel towels are best \Box Beach Towel 2 Use at waterfront □ Bath Towel 2 Use in cabin showers Laundry Supplies 1 Laundry soap / dryer sheets
+Item Quantity Description ☐ Sleeping bag 1 Minimum temperature rating of 15-39 degrees F (no down) ☐ Sleeping pad (recommended) 1 A lightweight, foam pad to sleep on when camping.
+Helps insulate you from the ground. ☐ Sleeping Bag Stuff Sack 1 A small bag to carry your sleeping bag in.
+Will generally be included with your sleeping bag when you buy it. ☐ Large Duffel Bag (60-90 liter) 1 You will use this to store all of your gear and clothes ☐ Backpacking Style Back Pack (60- 1 Must be a pack designed for overnight hiking trips 80 liter) (recommended) ☐ Day Pack (25-35 liter) 1 A lightweight back pack (preferably with a waist strap) that can be used to carry daily gear such as extra layers, sunscreen or a camera (optional) ☐ Compression Stuff Sacks 2-3 Medium (10-15 liter) and larger (20-22 liter) (optional) ☐ Mess Kit (recommend for 1 Small Tupperware bowl with lid, cup/mug with lid, Spoon that expedition staff) fits in bowl ☐ Pocket Knife/Small Multi Tool 1 Must be folding.
+Does not have to be a multi tool ☐ Bathroom Kit (that can hang on 1 liquid bottle shampoo, body soap, toothpaste, Toothbrush a hook / sit flat on a shelf) ☐ Crazy Creek camp chair 1 This is a common camp item.
+Highly recommended.
+Will be (optional) useful every day and on campouts. ☐ Rag/Bandana 2 Multipurpose use for cleaning hands, face, dishes ☐ Waterproof Bag Liner (optional) 3 Plastic Contractor trash bags, gear dry, helpful for campouts ☐ Waterproof Bag Liner 1 Plastic grocery bag to store muddy clothes □ Sunscreen 1 Responsible. ☐ Insect Repellent 1 Can be a lifesaver ☐ Sunglasses 1 Protect those eyes! ☐ Sun hat 1 Baseball caps or bucket hat ☐ Camp Towel (expeditions staff) 1 Lightweight, quick dry travel towels are best ☐ Beach Towels 2 Use at waterfront ☐ Bath Towels 2 Use in cabin showers ☐ Laundry Supplies 1 Laundry soap / dryer sheets